 Our CA has always allowed for full-period on-calls for daily OTs.
 In the past it has been 'understood' that on-calls for OTs are one half of the period.
 The shortage of daily coverage that was caused by COVID resulted in some schools assigning full-period on-calls for daily OTs.
 Schools generally try to avoid this, but, to ensure that the FTE maximums (27 +5) and the POR maximums (14) are maintained, they have leaned heavily on the OTs for coverage.

 On-Calls for LTOs

-Administrations normally follow the maximum for FTE teachers- 27+5 for LTOs, but are also known to take advantage of there being no language in the CA for limits for LTOs.
+Administrations normally follow the maximum for FTE teachers- 27+5 for LTOs, but are also known to take advantage the vagueness of the language in the CA for limits for LTOs.
+From the CA: